yukikitayama/python/notes/rest.md

 Use `dnslib` to perform domain name system resolution to resolve domain names into IP addresses, construct DNS packets, parse DNS responses.

+## Network programming concept

+- TCP/IP sockets establish connections between clients and central server, real-time communication through server
+- Remote procedure calls (RPC) invokes procedures or methods on remote systems
+- WebSocket protocol establish real-time communication between clients and server over a single, long-lives connection
+- Publish-subscribe pattern where publishers send messages to a central message broker and subscribers receive messages.
+- Asynchronous I/O (asyncio) allows handling a large number of concurrent connections with a single thread by utilizing non-blocking I/O operations and coroutines.
+- Multithreading creates multiple threads to handle concurrent connections, but it may not be the most efficient or scalable solution for a large number of concurrent connections.